frankchien/Chien-BMI-500-Motion-Analysis-I-Lab/readme.md

 Matlab R2021b was downloaded and used for this assignment.

 This assignment uses code from Dr. McKay's website as well as code given in the powerpoint.
 My (Frank Chien) contributions to the assignment are in writing the functions preprocess_marker_data and pc1, or otherwise explicitly commented in code. plot_motion.m was written to demonstrate the code's functionality and to reproduce the figure on slide 74 of the lecture powerpoint.
+This graphic is found in preprocessed_pc1_plot.png.

 When run on pt 688  using "L.Wrist", the outputs of tremor_analysis were similar to the output in slide 80 with minor variation, except RMS_Power was ~6 rather than 9.49.

 Using the following command >> tremor_analysis('fname', "C:\Users\Frank\Desktop\deidentified_trc\deidentified_trc\688\sit-rest1-TP.trc", 'markername', "L.Wrist")